Scottish Register of Tartans: Database of tartans

 SRT's database, also named simply Scottish Register of Tartans (SRT), is accessible without fee via the website TartanRegister.gov.uk.
 The purpose of the register is to provide a definitive and accessible resource to preserve specific tartan designs, including their thread counts.
-The data set comprises the pre-existing registrations of at least 7,000 tartans from the Scottish Tartans Authority (STA) International Tartan Index (ITI), which in turn had absorbed those of the Scottish Tartans Society (STS) Register of All Publicly Known Tartans (RTAS) and the IATS–TECA TartanArt Database a.k.a.
+The data set comprises the pre-existing registrations of at least 7,000 tartans from the Scottish Tartans Authority (STA) International Tartan Index (ITI), which in turn had absorbed those of the Scottish Tartans Society (STS) Register of All Publicly Known Tartans (RAPKT) and the IATS–TECA TartanArt Database a.k.a.
 International Registry of Tartans (IRT).
 The SRT also includes the records of the self-titled Scottish Tartans World Register (STWR) database, which were mostly but not entirely duplicative of the combined ITI records.
 From its 5 February 2009 launch date, SRT includes new registrations not found in any prior collections.
 Consequently, the SRT database includes all known records of historical tartans as well as many modern ones, which are often asserted to be intellectual property of particular individuals and organisations.
 The SRT database uses its own index-numbering system, while also preserving the ITI and STWR numbers when such designations already exist for a particular tartan.
+However, the ITI is still being independently developed, mostly to correct old errors and to record newly discovered historical examples.